drehnstrom/temp-redshift-to-bq/labs/2-Schema Migration from Redshift to BigQuery/instructions/en.md

 ![Bytes Shuffled Clustered](img/bytes-shuffled-clustered.png)

 ## Task 4.
-Query nested and repeated Fields
+Query nested and repeated fields

 1. Run the following query. <div>__Note:__ There is a one-to-many relationship between the events table and the sales table.
 When you run this query, you see a lot of repetition on the one side of the relationships.
 For every sale, the event is repeated. </div>